 Timing the Market

 Knowing how to time the market is another important step in getting started investing in stocks.
+This means figuring out the best times to buy/sell shares, as well as learning how to bet against a stock.
 There are a lot of folks who have put in a great deal of study on the best way to time the market.
 It’s not easy, no matter your skillset.
 As an amateur, your chance for success is not great.
 If you work in a particular industry and have a deep knowledge of new products and emerging trends, you can feel more confident in trying to invest in companies that are in a good position to grab more market share and increase their worth.

 Build a Healthy Mix

 When you are getting started investing in stocks, you should work towards building a healthy mix.
 Working to capture stocks before a company’s value skyrockets can be volatile.
 You may lose money on some of these investments.
 If you can pair these investments with more stable investments, such as index funds, you face less of the pain of a boom and bust cycle.